Trade directory · Rockford metro · Illinois

 Inspection Schedule

 Annual license renewal inspection by IDPH.
-Equipment and chemical storage inspected.
-Records review for proper documentation and safety compliance.
+Equipment calibration quarterly.
+Vehicle and storage facility inspections as needed.

 §4